Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 Team-Building Projects/Homework: As part of both class learning and internship, students will work to recruit and lead a volunteer team to collaborate on various aspects of producing and promoting news reports, including their own Podcast, ensuring a holistic real-world learning experience and a successfully launched business by the completion of the second semester.
 The finale of the course will be a Podcast Trade Show, both in-person and virtual, where each student will have a booth to present and promote his or her podcast to the student body and general public, to solicit for fans, sponsors, volunteers, and guests.

-While the Academy will be state-funded by the Colorado Board of Education, and will be no cost to students or their families (other than nominal lab and materials fees) The Peak News Educational Foundation is currently doing a capital raise in Q1 2026 for $50,000, to acquire the media equipment necessary for the program.
+While the Academy will be state-funded by the Colorado Board of Education, and will be no cost to students or their families (other than nominal lab and materials fees).
+The Peak News Educational Foundation is currently doing a capital raise in Q2 2026 for $50,000, to acquire the media equipment necessary for the program.
 As current donors are covering our Foundations administrative costs, 100% of your one-time or recurring monthly tax deductible donation is invested in career training and mentoring our students, while they help provide hyper-local citizen journalism to our region.
-That’s what we call “Win-Win”!
+That's what we call "Win-Win"!

 Thank you for your generous support to help educate our local youth and give them their break in professional media.